Avtem/LearnCpp-Quiz-201/step 08.md

                 if (m_tiles[y][x].isEmpty())
                     return { x,y };

-        assert(0 && "There is no empty tile in the field!!!");
+        assert(0 && "There is no empty tile in the board!!!");
         return { -1,-1 };
     }